KongoPL/netguru-hubspot/README.md

 Time taken: 3 hours and 14 mintes (could be quicker, but I didn't used any framework as I haven't specified to use any)

+I don't add `style.css` to `.gitignore` as I don't know whether you have SASS compile or not.

 ## Screenshots

 ### FullHD (1920px)